• Oxford's Historic Robert Morris Inn To Become Luxury Condos?

 Any way you look at it, the end result is an Oxford no one ever thought we would see or live in.

 His plans have to be approved by Oxford's Planning Commission.
-Unbelievably, the Commission is considering his request and a draft ordinance has been created to provide the exception.
-During a recent Historic Commission Meeting, Snyder presented his plans for the Robert Morris to the Historic Commission.
-A livestream of his presentation can be found here at approximately 10 minutes 30 seconds:
+The Commission is considering his request and a draft ordinance has been created to provide the exception.
+During a recent Planning Commission Meeting, Snyder presented his plans for the Robert Morris.
+A livestream of his presentation can be found here at approximately 4 minutes:

 Stream Video - Town Hall Streams